WilsonBillkia/bane/README.md

 https://github.com/openstack/ansible-hardening

-All I've done is automate the build of the lab and select technologies and a security model.
+All I've done is select a basic security model and automate the latest Chainlink Alpha build guide.

 ## Requirements on Host:
 Tested on the following: